 Lake Country Crafts & Cones

-The front of the store is an ice cream shop with cups, cones and shakes, the back of the shop features crafts and tchotchkes.
-A single scoop is bigger than your fist.
+The front of the store is an ice cream shop with cups, cones and shakes, the back features crafts and tchotchkes.
+Every cone comes with a jelly bean at the bottom!

-An old-fashioned seasonal shop that serves up malts, shakes, sundaes, and more.
+An old-fashioned seasonal shop that serves malts, shakes, sundaes and more in an adorable red building.

 Nisswa and Crosslake